myriadmobile/lantern/README.md

 How To Use
 ----------

-To start scanning for beacon call `BeaconServiceController.startBeaconService` for example:
+To start scanning for beacon call `BeaconServiceController.startBeaconService(context, scanInterval, expirationInterval, scanTime, fastScanInterval)` for example:

 ```java
 public class MyActivity extends Activity {